 Side Bar -> If anyone gives you a hard time, or tosses a laugh in your way for stretching at the office, I will leave it up to you to either invite them to join (because they need to do this too), or, wait until they start having an issue with low back pain and then pass them our card!
 Seriously though, invite your co-works to join in, make it an office party, it will be fun.

-Fix Your Low Back With 5 Exercise & Stretch You Can Do At Home or At Work.
+Fix Your Low Back With These 5 Easy Exercises & Stretches You Can Do At Home or Work.

 STEP 1: Get Out Of Bed With Our Morning Routine.